rileyjmurray/rchol/README.md

 At each directory, please check the README and makefile files.

-# Authors
+# Original authors
 Tianyu Liang
 Chao Chen (chenchao.nk@gmail.com)
 George Biros (advisor)

 # Funding
-This project is partially funded by NSF award CCF-1817048; and  by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under Award Number DE-SC0019393, by the U.S. Department of Energy, National Nuclear Security Administration Award Number DE-NA000396 (PSAAP III).
+This project was partially funded by NSF award CCF-1817048; and  by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under Award Number DE-SC0019393, by the U.S. Department of Energy, National Nuclear Security Administration Award Number DE-NA000396 (PSAAP III).
 Computing time on the Texas Advanced Computing Centers Stampede system was provided by an allocation from TACC and the NSF.